qiandaofeng/learngit/readme.txt

 hello~
-git is a version control system git is a free software i like it haha
+git is a distributed version control system. git is a free software? i like it. do you like it? hoho~